 - Again, later, randomly

 It tapers off quickly.
-In fact, you might find it scary, because you won’t really memorize all the content.
-But you don’t need to memorize it.
+In fact, you might find it scary, because you won’t really memorise all the content.
+But you don’t need to memorise it.
 Today you’ll learn “She doesn’t have a car”.
 The word for “car” might be hard for you.
 But next week you’ll learn “Is the car broken?” and later you’ll learn again “I can’t find my car keys”.
 Like in real life, you’ll hear words again.